-Your fundraising just got color-bombed!
+Your fundraising just got color-charged!
 Color Blaze Runs have always been a great activity for fundraising and to raise money for charitable organizations, schools, churches and more.
 Add a splash of color and host a Colorful 5k Run that gives your fundraiser a colorful boost!

 How Does a Color Blaze Run Work?
 What Is A Color Blaze Run?

 If you’re looking to host a Color Blaze 5k run, typically a course is laid out with 3 to 5 color stations set up with color powder that will be thrown on the participants as they run through the color station.
 A color station is usually a small table on either side of the course with buckets of color powder.
 To organize the best run, you’ll need to get about 4 volunteers per station to actively throw powder on your racers as they pass through the color station.

 Throwing the Color Powder | Color Blaze Run Ideas To Get You Going

 There are two preferred methods of throwing the color powder.
 One is to use small dixie cups to dunk in the color powder and throw on the participants.
 The other is to use condiment squeeze bottles, fill them with powder and squeeze as the runners go by.
 Remember to always aim from the shoulders down – you never want to throw directly at someone’s face, always avoid the face and eyes.
 Most of our customers choose to use one color per station – but it is entirely up to you!